Short Overviews

 By Parkinson's Community Los Angeles, June 16, 2023

-In this one-hour webinar, neuro-ophthalmologist Alexander M. Solomon, MD, discusses dry eye, double vision, difficulty reading, depth perception, driving issues, hallucinations, and contrast & color.
+In this one-hour webinar, neuro-ophthalmologist Alexander M. Solomon, MD, discusses dry eye, double vision, difficulty reading, depth perception, driving issues, hallucinations, and contrast and color.
 Along the way he offers compensation strategies and treatment options.

 Eye Health and Parkinson's

-By the Parkinson Society BC, Apr 7, 2022
+By Parkinson Society British Columbia, April 7, 2022

 In this 84-minute webinar, neuro-ophthalmologist Jason Barton, MD, discusses common eye conditions that may develop with PD, as well as PD medications that can impact ocular health.
 He explains why changes in vision occur in PD, and how Parkinson’s-related eye issues may be treated to improve the quality of life for people with PD.
-Coping tools that can be received through access to professional eye care will also be discussed.

 Seeing Clearly with PD: Vision Changes